---81 percent feel that it is very important to conserve energy in order to improve the quality of life.
+--Ol percent feel that it is very important to conserve energy in order to improve the quality of life.
 This emphasis on energy has increased from 74 percent in 1976.
-It is popular in some quarters to assume that the public is apathetic about energy conservation.
-These results indicate that such an assumption is simply not accurate.
+It is popular in some quarters to assumption is simply not accurate.

---81 percent feel that curbing water pollution is very important in improving the quality of life, up from 70 percent who felt that way in 1976.
+--dl percent feel that curbing water pollution is very important in improving the quality of life, up from 70 percent who felt that way in 1976.
 In addition, 72 percent give a high priority to curbing air pollution, up from 66 percent two years ago.
 Despite the pressures to cut back on environmental control measures as a trade off for energy conservation and more jobs, Americans have consistently insisted on fulfilling all three objectives together.